-CELA kki believes the best arrangement is to state in our legislation that the government is the trustee of our parkland and the citizens are the beneficiaries.
+CELA believes that the best arrangement is to state in our legislation that the government is the trustee of our parkland and the citizens are the beneficiaries.
 Our present laws are in a state of confusion.
-As is explained at p.
-197 of the Environment on Trial, the Provincial Parks Act states that the parks are to be used "for the benefit of future generations".
-This is the kind of language which usually creates a trust in law; but the judge in the Sandbanks case looked at the wide powers which the legal owner, the government, has and the cavalier way in which the government MXEEXTREEXTREMENT can use these powers to let certain interests exploit our parks to the detriment of the general public.
-After looking at this, he said "This is no trust/", and decided the government MXXEETEXTREMETE did not have to account to the public the way a trustee accounts to a benéficiary.
+As is explained on page 197 of Environment on Trial, the Provincial Parks Act states that the parks are to be used "for the benefit of future generations".
+This is the kind of language which usually creates a trust in law; but the judge in the Sandbanks case looked at the wide powers which the legal owner, the government, has and the cavalier way in which the government can use these powers to let certain interests exploit our parks to the detriment of the general public.
+After looking at this, he said, "This is no trust", and decided the government did not have to account to the public the way a trustee accounts to a beneficiary.

 Now, I mentioned earlier the advantages of a trust, but I didn't mention the disadvantages.
-The trustee, holding back the legal title, and doing all the work, sometimes begins to believe the the is the sole owner, and unless the beneficiary has good evidence that he also is an owner, he may find it difficult to prove this in court if the trustee tries to "squeeze him out" as sometimes has happened in the past.
-Also, if the property the trustee is making holding, whether it be land or a company, produces profits, the temptation is always there for a trustee to funnel the use of the property and the profits to himself or to some third party.
+The trustee, holding the legal title, and doing all the work, sometimes begins to believe that he is the sole owner, and unless the beneficiary has good evidence that he also is an owner, he may find it difficult to prove this in court if the trustee tries to "squeeze him out" as sometimes has happened in the past.
+Also, if the property the trustee is holding, whether it be land or a company, produces profits, the temptation is always there for a trustee to funnel the use of the property and the profits to himself or to some third party.